 Trams et al. (2020) performed a systematic review and meta-analysis to evaluate platelet-rich plasma (PRP) efficacy in the recovery of knee disorders and during knee surgery.
 A total of 83 clinical studies with 5,323 patients were included in this review.
-Mean follow-up period was 12 months (ranging from 10 days to 3 years) and the mean number of patients included was 62 (ranging from 20 to 315).
-The study included patellar tendinitis (4 studies/137 patients), muscle injuries around the knee (4 studies/224 patients), high tibial osteotomy (HTO) [2 randomized controlled trials (RCTs)/80 patients], total knee arthroplasty (TKA) (6 RCTs/621 patients), arthroscopy (4 RCTs/199 patients), anterior cruciate ligament reconstruction (ACL) (16 RCTs/740 patients), meniscal repair (2 RCTs/5 non-RCTs), and osteoarthritis (38 studies/2,962 patients).
+Mean follow-up period was 12 months (ranging from ten days to three years) and the mean number of patients included was 62 (ranging from 20 to 315).
+The study included patellar tendinitis (four studies/137 patients), muscle injuries around the knee (four studies/224 patients), high tibial osteotomy (HTO) [two randomized controlled trials (RCTs)/80 patients], total knee arthroplasty (TKA) (six RCTs/621 patients), arthroscopy (four RCTs/199 patients), anterior cruciate ligament reconstruction (ACL) (16 RCTs/740 patients), meniscal repair (two RCTs/five non-RCTs), and osteoarthritis (38 studies/2,962 patients).
 In total, seven areas of meta-analysis reported a positive effect of PRP.
-Among them, 10 sub-analyses revealed differences in favor of PRP when compared to the control groups (p < 0.05).
+Among them, ten sub-analyses revealed differences in favor of PRP when compared to the control groups (p < 0.05).
 The study showed positive effects of PRP, both on the recovery of knee disorders and during knee surgery.
-The authors concluded that PRP improves outcomes in osteoarthritis applications, arthroscopic treatment of cartilage degeneration. meniscus healing, faster return to sport after

-Prolotherapy and Platelet Rich Plasma Therapies UnitedHealthcare Oxford Clinical Policy Page 16 of 37 Effective 01/01/2025 muscle injuries, and reduces blood loss after total knee replacement.
+The authors concluded that PRP improves outcomes in osteoarthritis applications, arthroscopic treatment of cartilage degeneration. meniscus healing, faster return to sport after muscle injuries, and reduces blood loss after total knee replacement.
 Limitations include the need for further prospective and randomized studies with a higher number of subjects with lower biases.

 A randomized, double-blind, triple-parallel, placebo-controlled trial by Lin and colleagues (2019) prospectively compared the efficacy of intraarticular (IA) injections of PRP and hyaluronic acid (HA) with a sham control group [normal saline solution (NS)] for KOA.
-A total of 87 osteoarthritic knees (53 patients) were assigned to 1 of 3 groups receiving 3 weekly injections of either LP-PRP (31 knees), HA (29 knees), or NS (27 knees).
-The WOMAC Index score and International Knee Documentation Committee (IKDC) subjective score were collected at baseline and at 1, 2, 6, and 12 months after treatment.
-All 3 groups showed statistically significant improvements in both outcome measures at 1 month; however, only the PRP group sustained the significant improvement in both the WOMAC and IKDC scores at 12 months, showing improvement of 21% and 40%, respectively.
+A total of 87 osteoarthritic knees (53 patients) were assigned to one of three groups receiving three weekly injections of either LP-PRP (31 knees), HA (29 knees), or NS (27 knees).
+The WOMAC Index score and International Knee Documentation Committee (IKDC) subjective score were collected at baseline and at one, two, six, and 12 months after treatment.
+All three groups showed statistically significant improvements in both outcome measures at one month; however, only the PRP group sustained the significant improvement in both the WOMAC and IKDC scores at 12 months, showing improvement of 21% and 40%, respectively.
 There was no significant difference in both functional outcomes between the HA and NS groups at any time point.
 Only the PRP group reached the minimal clinically important difference in the WOMAC score at every evaluation.
-Study limitations included small sample size and that the trial did not include imaging studies for the evaluation of joint cartilage post-injection.
-The authors concluded that IA injections of LP PRP can provide clinically significant functional improvement for at least 1 year in patients with mild to moderate KOA.
+Study limitations included small sample size, and the trial did not include imaging studies for the evaluation of joint cartilage post-injection.
+The authors concluded that IA injections of LP PRP can provide clinically significant functional improvement for at least one year in patients with mild to moderate KOA.
 Future long-term studies of larger sample sizes encompassing all stages of degeneration with the inclusion of imaging evaluation and biomarker analysis of the knee joints are warranted to further elucidate these findings.
 These findings need to be reproduced in additional large high-quality studies to assess the implications for clinical care.